FireDragonGameStudio/SimpleWebRTC/README.md

 ## Installation using Unity Package Manager with preinstalled Meta Voice SDK package installed
 1. Create a new Unity project
-2. Open the Package Manager, click on the + sign in the upper left/right corner
+2. The Meta Voice SDK already has the NativeWebSocket package integrated, so there is no need to install it manually.
-3. Select "Add package from git URL"
+3. Add the scripting define symbol **USE_META_NATIVEWEBSOCKET** manually in the Player Settings/Other Settings/Scripting Define Symbols.
+This tells SimpleWebRTC to use the NativeWebSocket package provided by Meta.
-4. Enter URL `https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC` and click on Install
+4. Open the Package Manager, click on the + sign in the upper left/right corner
-5. The Meta Voice SDK already has the NativeWebSocket package integrated, so there is no need to install it manually.
+5. Select "Add package from git URL"
-6. If the NativeWebSocket package could not be found click on "Tools/Update Meta NativeWebSocket Define Symbol" to automatically add a scripting define, which tells SimpleWebRTC to use the package provided by Meta.
-You can add the scripting define symbol "USE_META_NATIVEWEBSOCKET" manually too in the Player Setting.
+6. Enter URL `https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC` and click on Install

 ## Manual Installation
 1. Clone the repository: